jyellick/obc-docs/techspec.md

 #### Assigning Roles

-Security is the utmost concern of a permissioned network: Nodes must be known; access must be controlled; and identity must be verified.
-This will enable the network to recognize and eliminate malicious entities that may try to disrupt the function of the network.

-Beginning with a private network where nodes are owned by verified members, Openchain validators  are nodes on the network responsible for maintaining the ledger (via configuration), they are the only entities that can verify, process, and commit transactions to the ledger based on consensus.
-Although non-validation nodes don’t write to the ledger, they serve a very essential role in the network: Taking the workload off the validators in servicing client requests.
+Beginning with a private network, validating nodes are operated by whitelisted members responsible for maintaining the ledger (via configuration).
+They are the only entities that can verify, process, and commit transactions to the ledger, based on the application of a consensus algorithm (see modular design below).

+Non-validating nodes don’t write to the ledger, but they serve a very essential role in the network: Taking the workload off the validators in servicing client requests.

-#### Reaching Consensus
+#### Modular Consensus

-Consensus algorithm on Openchain protocol is pluggable, allowing users to select the consensus algorithm of their choices during deployment.
-Different networks may deploy different consensus algorithms fit their usage scenarios.
-Openchain protocol will provide a Practical Byzantine Fault Tolerance (PBFT) [4] implementation in its initial release, and we expect the community to contribute more consensus algorithm modules at later time.
+Consensus algorithms on the protocol are pluggable, allowing users to select the consensus algorithm of their choice during deployment.
+Different networks may deploy different consensus algorithms to fit their usage scenarios.
+The protocol will provide a Practical Byzantine Fault Tolerance (PBFT) [4] implementation in its initial release, and we expect the community to contribute more consensus algorithm modules later.

 #### Tracking & Validating Participants

-Openchain protocol starts with an identity, which is a cryptographic certificate encapsulating a user’s confidential data registered on a Registration Authority.
-Registration Authority can issue and revoke identities participating in a network.
+The protocol starts with an identity, which is a cryptographic certificate encapsulating a user’s confidential data registered on a Registration Authority.
+The Registration Authority can issue and revoke identities participating in a network.
 From this identity, the protocol can generate butterfly keys [3] for members to transact on a network, and these keys will conceal the identities of the transacting parties, providing privacy support to the network.

 #### Protecting Confidentiality

 Content confidentiality is achieved by encrypting the transactions such that only the stakeholders can decrypt and execute them.
-In addition, a piece of business logics can also be cryptographically secured (if its confidentiality is required by its stakeholders) and will only get loaded and decrypted at runtime.
+In addition, a piece of business logic (chaincode, aka smart-contract) can also be cryptographically secured (if its confidentiality is required by its stakeholders) and will only get loaded and decrypted at runtime.

 #### Running Business Logic

-Openchain protocol specifies 2 types of transactions: the code deploying transaction and code-invoking transaction.
-Business logic codes deployed and invoked on a ledger network are called chaincodes.
-A code-deploying transaction may submit, update, or terminate a piece of chaincode, and it would be validators’ responsibility to protect the authenticity and integrity of the code and its execution environment.
+The protocol specifies 2 types of transactions: code-deploying transactions and code-invoking transactions.
+Business logic that is deployed and invoked on a ledger network is called chaincode.
+A code-deploying transaction may submit, update, or terminate a piece of chaincode, and it is the validators’ responsibility to protect the authenticity and integrity of the code and its execution environment.
 On the other hand, a code-invoking transaction is an API call to a chaincode function.
-This process is similar to how URI invoke a servlet in JEE.
-Note that each chaincode maintains its own state, and function call is a common way to trigger state changes on chaincodes.
+This process is similar to how URI invokes a servlet in JEE.
+Note that each chaincode maintains its own state, and a function call is a common way to trigger chaincode state changes.

-The chaincode concept is more general than the smart contract concept defined by Nick Szabo [4], which emphasizes on bringing what he called the "highly evolved" practices of contract law and related business practices to the design of electronic commerce protocols between strangers on the Internet.

-Chaincode can be written in any mainstream programming languages, which are executed in docker containers inside Openchain context layer.
+The chaincode concept is more general than the smart contract concept defined by Nick Szabo [4].
+Chaincode can be written in any mainstream programming language and are executed in Docker containers inside the Openchain context layer.
 Chaincode provides the capability to define smart contract templating language (similar to Velocity or Jade) and to restrict the functionality of the execution environment and the degree of computing flexibility to satisfy the legal contractual requirements.

-Chaincode transactions are time bounded, which is configured during chaincode deployment.
+Chaincode transactions are time bounded and configured during chaincode deployment.
 This is similar to a database call or a Web service invocation.
 If a transaction times out, it is considered an error and will not cause state changes on the ledger.
-A chaincode may call another chaincode if the callee has the same or less restrictive confidentiality scope; that is, a confidential chaincode may call a public chaincode or another confidential chaincode if they share the same group of validators.
+One chaincode function may call another chaincode function if the callee has the same or less restrictive confidentiality scope; that is, a confidential chaincode may call a public chaincode or another confidential chaincode if they share the same group of validators.

-To meet the confidential requirement required by some chaincodes, (e.g. business logic that contain sensitive business information), appropriate validators must get assigned before deployment.
+To meet the confidentiality requirement required by some business agreements written in chaincode, appropriate validators must get assigned before deployment.
 This will create quorums of validators during execution of transaction blocks.
 Validation nodes not selected to validate a confidential chaincode can just request for the state updates from those who are.
 At the end of each successful block execution consensus, the world state must be consistent on all validating nodes.

 #### Accessing Openchain
 Openchain includes REST and JSON RPC APIs, events, and an SDK for applications to communicate with Openchain.
 Typically applications interact with a peer node, which will require some form of authentication to ensure the entity has proper privilege to interact with the network.
-Messages from a client are signed by the client identity, and verified by the peer node.
+Messages from a client are signed by the client identity and verified by the peer node.
-Note that Openchain fabric does not include any native crypto-currency like Bitcoin or Ethereum do.
-However, users can be easily implement them, just as implementing any digital assets, with chaincode.
+Note that the Openchain fabric does not include any native crypto-currency like Bitcoins or Ether.
+However, users can be easily implement them with chaincode.

 ## Architecture